 I asked Tori for some ideas and told her I’ve always wanted to make latkes, so I was thrilled when she sent me this recipe.
-These are basic latkes, make with few ingredients and they’re little bites of heaven.
+These are basic latkes, made with few ingredients and they’re little bites of heaven.
 (These don’t require any flour or matzo, so they’re gluten free too!)
 Latkes are basically just potato pancakes, so although we’re making these in honor of Hanukkah, they would be fantastic for breakfast (think hashbrowns!) or an appetizer.
 I think what makes a good latke (you know, since I’m such an expert now) are the little tricks and tips, so pay attention to those.
 You’ll love these!

 Start by peeling and shredding your potatoes.
 It’s important to use a fine hole cheese grater, or the fine hole attachment on your food processor to get nice thin shreds that can cook quickly.

 Place the potatoes immediately in a bowl of cold water and then shred your onion with the same fine-hole grater.
 I grated my potatoes by hand and found that it wasn’t quite strong enough for my onion and was just basically juicing it, so I just pulsed it in my food processor instead.
 I knew I needed it super fine for the quick fry so I went ahead and processed it really well.